Northern Caribbean University

-Northern Caribbean University (NCU) is a private, liberal-arts institution owned and operated by the Jamaica Union Conference (JAMU) and the Atlantic Caribbean Union Mission (ACUM) of Seventh-day Adventists, and is located in Jamaica.
-With its main campus only 2 miles south of Mandeville town, in Manchester, and three other campuses situated in Kingston, Montego Bay and Salem Runaway Bay, St. Ann, the university offers a number of professional, pre-professional and vocational programmes in a spiritually wholesome and aesthetically pleasing atmosphere.
+Northern Caribbean University (NCU) is a university in Mandeville, Manchester, Jamaica.

+NCU is owned and operated by the Seventh-day Adventist Church, and also has campuses in Kingston, Montego Bay, and Runaway Bay.
+The university offers a number of professional, pre-professional and vocational programmes.
 Established in 1907, NCU currently enjoys an average yearly enrollment of over five thousand students, from up to 35 countries.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.